shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 Conjured Creatures spawn with hit points equal to the total amount of Spell Points spent to cast it.

-While a Conjured Creature spell is alive, you cannot cast that spell.
+While a Conjured Creature spell is alive, you cannot cast its spell except with the Creature Cast Bond Affinity option.

 When a Conjured Creature spell dies from having its hit points reduced to 0, it disappears, and you cannot cast that spell again until you finish a long rest.